rstudio/rmarkdown/authoring_shiny.md

 ## Deployment

+### Shiny Server

+Deploying interactive documents is not yet supported by [Shiny Server](http://www.rstudio.com/shiny/server/).
+However, support is forthcoming in Shiny Server v1.2 which is scheduled for release by the end of June.

 ### ShinyApps

 You can publish interactive documents to the [ShinyApps](http://shinyapps.io) hosted service.
 To do this you should ensure that you have: